YunlongNie/sFPCA/readme.md

-intall the package by running the following code
+install the package by running the following code

 library("devtools")